 Wildwood units are designed to create a peer-focused community.

-Campers live in rustic cabins within a unit - a cluster of 2-4 cabins.
-A counselor sleeps in each cabin with 4-7 campers.
+Thoreau campers live in platform tents and Fossey campers live in wooden tents.
+Thoreau and Fossey are both Units, each unit is a cluster of 3-4 tents.
+A counselor sleeps in each with 4-7 campers.
 A unit leader is available to support campers and staff in each unit.
 Each unit has toilet facilities nearby and centrally located showers just down the path.

 At Wildwood, the environment is fun and noncompetitive: each camper is an important part of the community and is valued and respected for their interests and contributions.